hbustamante8/Credit_Risk_Analysis/README.md

 * The accuracy score for the model is 65%.
 * The high risk precision is about 1% and only 62% sensitivity which makes a F1 score of 2%.
-* The high number of low risk population, its precision almost 100% with a sensitivty score 68%.
+* The high number of low risk population, its precision almost 100% with a sensitivity score 68%.

 SMOTE Model